JapDave/E-Commerce/README.md

 4. Install mongodb for your system.

-5. Create Database in mongodb and you can update your database name and url in your settings.py
+5. Create Database in mongodb and you can update your database name and url in your settings file.

 ```
    DATABASES = {